Change-Point Analysis of Time Series with Evolutionary Spectra: Conclusions

 \section{Conclusions}

 We develop a theoretical framework for inference about the smoothness of the spectral density over time.
-We provide frequency domain statistical tests for the detection of discontinuities in the spectrum of a segmented locally stationary time series and for changes in the regularity exponent of the spectral density over time.
-We provide different test statistics depending on whether prior knowledge about the frequency component at which the change-point occurs is available.
+We provide frequency-domain statistical tests for the detection of discontinuities in the spectrum of a segmented locally stationary time series and for changes in the regularity exponent of the spectral density over time.
 The null distribution of the test follows an extreme value distribution.
 We rely on the theory on minimax-optimal testing developed by \citet{ingster:93}.
 We determine the optimal rate for the minimax distinguishable boundary, i.e., the minimum break magnitude such that we are still able to uniformly control type I and type II errors.
 We propose a novel procedure to estimate the change-points based on a wild sequential top-down algorithm and show its consistency under shrinking shifts and possibly growing number of change-points.
-The advantage of using frequency domain methods to detect change-points is that it does not require to make assumptions about the data-generating process under the null hypothesis beyond the fact that the spectrum is differentiable and bounded.
-Furthermore, the method allows for a broader range of alternative hypotheses compared to time domain methods which usually have power against a limited set of alternatives.
-Overall, our results show the usefulness of our method.
+The advantage of using frequency-domain methods to detect change-points is that it does not require to make assumptions about the data-generating process under the null hypothesis beyond the fact that the spectrum is differentiable and bounded.
+Furthermore, the method allows for a broader range of alternative hypotheses compared to time-domain methods which usually have power against a limited set of alternatives.
+Overall, our simulations and empirical results show the usefulness of our method.

 {}